CYCLING PERFORMANCE TIPS

-As (1) the negative effects of an extremely high fat diet on health are well accepted, (2) carbohydrates are clearly superior to fats for high intensity events (both for training and on event day), and (3) fats may, EVEN AT THEIR BEST, only be equal to carbohydrates for lower intensity, endurance events, there is no reason to emphasize fats in a training or day of event dietary program.
+As (1) carbohydrates are superior to fats for high intensity events (both for training and on event day), and (2) fats may, EVEN AT THEIR BEST, only be equal to carbohydrates for lower intensity, endurance events, there is no reason to emphasize fats for training or on the day of an event.
 And for those who still aren't convinced, it should be remembered that even the leanest athlete has plenty of stored fat available (approximately 100,000 Calories worth in a 70 kg male) without any need for any dietary fat supplementation.

-TYPES OF FAT (vegetable vs animal - saturated vs non saturated)
+TYPES OF FAT (vegetable vs animal, saturated vs non saturated, LDL vs HDL).